-Mary is a recent transport from Minnesota.
-She has been visiting both friends and family in Leavenworth for a number of years, enjoying all that he area has two offer, but increasingly asking herself the question “why do I not just live here?”
-So this spring she sold most of her belongings and drove west to start a new chapter of her life in the northern cascades.
+Mary, originally from Minnesota, had been visiting friends and family in Leavenworth for a number of years and enjoying all that the area has to offer.
+Over time she found herself increasingly asking the question “Why do I not just live here?”
+So in 2013 she sold most of her belongings and drove west to start a new chapter of her life in the northern Cascades.

-An outdoor enthusiast, she loves to cross country ski, hike, garden, play tennis, and be in the water, the sun and the mountains, so Leavenworth is a perfect fit.
-Back in her hometown of Northfield, Minnesota Mary was an active leader in various non-profit organizations and government and even served a term as Mayor of the town of 20,000.
-She is an artist and entrepreneur, owning a gift shop on main street for 15 years and more recently helped to start a hand-made and vintage retail co-op.
+An outdoor enthusiast, she loves to crosscountry ski, hike, garden, play tennis, and be in the water, the sun and the mountains, making Leavenworth a perfect fit!
+Back in her hometown of Northfield, Minnesota, Mary was an active leader in various non-profit organizations and government and even served a term as Mayor of the town of 20,000.
+She is an artist and entrepreneur, owned a gift shop for 15 years, and more recently helped to start a hand-made and vintage retail co-op.

-She is passionate about supporting local small business as well as promoting hand made and up-cycled merchandise.
-She is excited about working at Jubilee because it will allow her to do all three, plus support artisans from around the developing world and families in the Leavenworth area!
+She is passionate about supporting local small business as well as promoting hand-made and up-cycled merchandise.
+She is excited about working at Jubilee because it will allow her to do all three, plus support artisans from the developing world and families in the Leavenworth area.
 “We have a great mission and a great team at Jubilee, and it is my honor to help both succeed!”

 Administrative Assistant and Community Cupboard staff

 Originally from a small town in the state of Oaxaca, Mexico, Catalina has been in Washington since1995.
 Many of her siblings had moved here prior to that time, and Catalina's parents decided they wanted the entire family to live in the same place.
 Although the transition was difficult for her (she especially missed tending to all of the animals on her family's ranch in Mexico), Catalina eventually adapted to her new life here in the Upper Valley.